Shortlisted for the T.S. Eliot Prize

 Many of the poems in Moniza Alvi's Europa relate to ancient and modern traumas, including enforced exile, alienation, rape and 'honour killing'.
 Its centre-piece is a re-imagining of the story of the rape of Europa by Jupiter as a bull.
-Her latest collection also includes a series of poems exploring post-traumatic stress disorder, and further versions of the French poet Jules Supervielle with their Second World War background.
+The collection also includes a series of poems exploring post-traumatic stress disorder, and further versions of the French poet Jules Supervielle with their Second World War background.
 Europa is a dark, unified book whose poems move towards regeneration.
-It is published at the same time as Moniza Alvi's Split World: Poems 1990-2005.
+It was published at the same time as Moniza Alvi's Split World: Poems 1990-2005.

 'Alvi is a bold surrealist, whose poems open the world up in new, imaginatively absurd ways' - Ruth Padel, Independent.

 'Much of Alvi's work engages with a surreal or fantastical world of fractured and partially recovered identity, working through sequences in her most recent poetry' - Deryn Rees-Jones, Modern Women Poets.

 'Moniza Alvi's world is a place of wild energy...
 Alvi's voice has achieved a relaxed naturalness, a fluidity which allows her to present these delicious, extraordinary poems as though it were easy' - Kathleen Jamie & Hugo Williams, PBS Bulletin.